ankou-k/corner-store-inventory-mobile/README.md

 12. I created an ItemCard class that displays each button.
 The button displays a message "You have pressed the [button name] button." in the snackbar.
 13. I added the InfoCard and ItemCard into the Widget build() section of the MyHomePage class in orer to have them display on the home page.
 14. I tested my app and then pushed it to github.

+# Assignment 8
+**What is the purpose of const in Flutter?
+Explain the advantages of using const in Flutter code.
+When should we use const, and when should it not be used?**
+In Flutter, const is used to define compile-time constants, meaning the values are determined at compile-time rather than runtime.
+This optimizes memory usage and hence improves performance by reusing instances of widgets and objects marked as const, rather than creating new instances each time.
+We should use const whenever possible for widgets, styles, and values that are fixed and won’t change over the app's lifetime, such as static labels, colors, and layouts.
+However, we should avoid const when the value or widget needs to be dynamic or change in response to user interaction or state changes, as these will require rebuilding with new values.

+**Explain and compare the usage of Column and Row in Flutter.
+Provide example implementations of each layout widget!**
+In Flutter, Column and Row are essential for building structured UIs and are commonly used to organize the placement of UI elements.
+Column arranges its children in a vertical (top-to-bottom) layout, whereas Row arranges its children in a horizontal (left-to-right) layout.
+Here is an example of implementing Column:
+Column(
+  mainAxisAlignment: MainAxisAlignment.center,  // centers the children vertically
+  crossAxisAlignment: CrossAxisAlignment.start, // aligns children to the start horizontally
+  children: [
+    Text('Hello, World!'),
+    Text('Nice to meet you!'),
+  ],
+)
+Here is an example of implementing row:
+Row(
+  mainAxisAlignment: MainAxisAlignment.spaceAround,  //distributes space evenly around each child
+  crossAxisAlignment: CrossAxisAlignment.center,      // centers children vertically
+  children: [
+    Icon(Icons.home),
+    Icon(Icons.mood),
+    Icon(Icons.settings),
+  ],
+)

+**List the input elements you used on the form page in this assignment.
+Are there other Flutter input elements you didn’t use in this assignment?
+Explain!**
+Input elements used on the form page:
+- TextFormField: this is used for each input in the form (Name, Description, Amount, and Cost)
+- ElevatedButton: this button is used to submit the form and trigger the validation checks

+Input elements not used on the form page:
+- DropdownButtonFormField: used for selection from a fixed list of options, such as categories or item types, making it a good choice when inputs are limited to predefined choices
+- Checkbox / CheckboxListTile: useful for binary (true/false) inputs; for instance, it could be used to indicate product availability
+- Radio / RadioListTile: used for selecting one option from multiple choices, such as picking between product conditions (new or used)
+- Slider: rovides an interactive way to input a range value, which can be useful for quantities or prices within a defined range
+- Switch: used for toggling a setting on or off, such as marking a product as featured or active

+**How do you set the theme within a Flutter application to ensure consistency?
+Did you implement a theme in your application?**
+To set a consistent theme throughout a Flutter application, I defined it in the MaterialApp widget’s theme property as a ThemeData element.
+I specified a colorScheme to create a consistent colour scheme throughout my application.

+**How do you manage navigation in a multi-page Flutter application?**
+In a multi-page Flutter application, navigation can be managed using Navigator and Route classes.
+For simple navigation, Navigator.push() and Navigator.pop() add and remove pages from the stack, while named routes, defined in MaterialApp, make it easier to manage multiple pages in larger apps.
+Additionally, Drawer provides an easy way to switch between main sections.

+**Implementation of the Assignment**
+1. I created 2 new directories screens/ and widgets/ in lib/
+2. I moved menu.dart to lib/screens/ and updated the import statement in main.dart to reflect this
+3. I created a form for product entry named product_entry_form.dart under screens.
+4. I added 4 input fields into the form for product name, description, amount and cost.
+5. I added validation for each input field not to be empty and to match the correct datatype.
+6. I added a save button to the form
+7. I added a popup that displays the added data when the save button is clicked
+8. I added a navigation drawer lib/widgts/left_drawer.dart and created 2 navigational buttons in it, one for the homepage and one for the adding product form and i connected them
+9. I moved the ItemCard and ItemHomepage out of menu.dart to a new file lib/widgets/menu_button_cards.dart and added a navigation feature for the Add Product button to redirect to the product entry form
+10. I added an import for menu_button_cards.dart into menu.dart
+11. I added the left drawer into the menu.dart page
+12. I tested the application to ensure it worked as expected